simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 [this file](https://github.com/simple-framework/simple_grid_site_repo/blob/master/site_level_configuration_defaults.yaml).

 ## Pre-Compilation
-As mentioned earlier, it is a good practice to pre-compile your site level configuration file and spot any errors early in the deployment process.
+You now must pre-compile your site level configuration file, in particular to spot and fix any errors early in the deployment process.

 While are working on a web-based compiler to significantly simplify writing of the site level configuration files, you can